KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-HabiticaStats by delightedCrow](https://github.com/delightedCrow/MMM-HabiticaStats)

 1. `package.json` issue: No repository field.
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. Typo: Found `Magic Mirror` in file `MMM-HabiticaStats.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found `XMLHttpRequest` in file `HabiticaMagic-v2.0.1.min.js`: Replace it with built-in fetch.

 ### [MMM-Hanzi by tderflinger](https://github.com/tderflinger/MMM-Hanzi)

 1. There is no `package.json`.
-We need this file to gather information about the module for the website.
+We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.

 ### [MMM-HappyHours by aleckeller](https://github.com/aleckeller/MMM-HappyHours)

 1. `package.json` issue: No repository field.
 2. `package.json` issue: No license field.
-3. No keywords in 'package.json'.
-We would use them as tags on the website.
+3. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 4. Typo: Found `Magic Mirror` in file `MMM-HappyHours.css`: Replace it with `MagicMirror²`.
 5. Typo: Found `Magic Mirror` in file `MMM-HappyHours.js`: Replace it with `MagicMirror²`.
 6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.